arnaudduval/yeti/doc/source/usage/installation.rst

  - git
  - gfortran
  - gcc
- - cmake (minimum version 3.21 is required, a quick guide to build cmake 2.24 is available :ref:`here <buildcmake>`.
+ - cmake (minimum version 3.21 is required, a quick guide to build cmake 2.24 is available :ref:`here <buildcmake>`)